AINA Editorial

 AAI is commended for its efforts but its execution is flawed.
 This is understandable given that its board of directors has no artists on it --- they are from the technical, legal and financial sectors.

 AAI and other philanthropic organizations must support Assyrian artists, that is the only way Assyrian arts will survive.
-Only Assyrian artists can produce Assyrian art.
+Only Assyrian artists can create Assyrian art.

 Type your comment and click